raconcop/raconcop/README.md

-Hello i am raconcop
+# I am raconcop
-UW seattle info alum
+- UW seattle info alum
+- Looking to work in IT/Computer Science
+- Highly interested in cybersecurity

-Listed are some personal projects that I do for fun
+# Listed are some personal projects that I do for fun